lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

    + **PSY**: We expect that we will continue to see fewer Psy and EBPsy patients than we want because we aren't graduating our psychotherapy patients.
 We hypothesis that the number of patients receiving an evidence-based dose of PSY is currently low, taking into consideration that Completers who Graduate is about 4% and that Initiators who Complete is just 37%.

-   + **AGG**: Based on our team data, we expect to see that patients will continue to accumulate while waiting for care.
+   + **AGG**: Based on our team data, we expect to see that the majority of our patients will continue to receive MM.
+By far our MM and PSY patients have the longest engagement time and account for more than 40% of our services.
+Patients will continue to accumulate while waiting for care.

    + **SP**: If we make no new decisions, then we expect to see no changes in care quality, performance, or wait times in all three settings – all the current historical averages for patients in care, step down rates, etc. will hold for the next two years.